3obby/ai/README.md

 - **Progress System**: Token burning tracking with detailed statistics
 - **Customization**: Extensive options for personalizing companions and interactions
 - **File Sharing**: Upload and share documents, images, and other files with AI companions
+- **Companion Marketplace**: Browse, use, and copy public companions created by the community
+- **Companion Configuration**: Fine-tune personality traits, knowledge depth, interaction styles, and tool integrations

 ## 🚀 Operational Features